Terms

 Semantics

-let x = e1 in e2 binds the result of e1 to the variable x.
-This x can then be used in e2.
+If p is a variable x, then let x = e1; e2 binds the result of e1 to x and then evaluates e2.

 Type